 |Optional accessories||Wireless Remote Control ML-L3, Capture NX2, Camera Control Pro, AC Adapter Connector EP-5, AC Adapter EH-5, Video Cable EG-D100, Semi Soft-Case CF-DC1, Speedlight SB-900/600/400/T041/R1C1|

 The experience of using this single-lens reflex camera (SLR) is quite enjoyable.
 It is quick and clever, has a kit lens of high quality, and comes with all of the benefits that come with Nikon’s legacy in the optical industry.
-The ISO performance is excellent for the price, and the display screen’s clarity makes it simple to make modifications as you use the product.
+In addition, the ISO performance is excellent for the price, and the display screen’s clarity makes it simple to make modifications as you use the product.

-If only Nikon could see fit to include Live View or competent video recording (or both), we would have the ideal first SLR in our possession.
+If only Nikon could include Live View or competent video recording (or both), we would have the ideal first SLR.
 However, in its current form, it is not far from being perfect.

 Nikon D3000 Price